 Here’s the ‘no-recipe’ recipe:

+1. Toss to combine.
+Adjust to taste, adding chaat masala for more tangy/chatpata flavor, sugar for sweetness, and juice to make it saucier.
 Though mint is not a traditional ingredient and not at all required, I love to sprinkle it on top for a refreshing taste.

 • I love to chop the fruit in small pieces, so no fruit is overpowering and each bite is diverse.
 It’s also easier to eat that way.

-How to serve Fruit Chaat
+How to Serve Fruit Chaat

-More Pakistani Iftar recipes:
+More Iftar recipes:

-5 (6 ratings)
+5 (10 ratings)

 This authentic Pakistani-style Fruit Chaat recipe is full of flavor yet light and healthy!
 Use store-bought or homemade chaat masala, or a small-batch 5-ingredient chaat masala recipe included in the post.
 Don't skip the orange juice (or juice of choice)!